nmikhol/apisupport_hosted_fields/README.md

 2. Created a new file called `.env` in the project folder.
 Copy the contents of `credentialsInput.env` in your new `.env` file.
 Fill the `.env` file with your Braintree sandbox credentials.

-3. To start the application, navigate to the project folder and run the following command in terminal
+3. To start the application, make sure you are in the project folder and run the following command in terminal

 ```
 npm start
 ```
+4. Visit `localhost:3000` to view the application

 ### Navigating the Application

 Once the application is launched you will be brought to a page where the Hosted Fields integration will be displayed.